redis/redis-doc/topics/benchmarks.md

 world scenarios, Redis throughput is limited by the network well before being limited by the CPU.
-To consolidate several high-throughput Redis instances on a single server, it worth considering putting a 10 Gbits/s NIC or several 1 Gbits/s NICs.
+To consolidate several high-throughput Redis instances on a single server, it worth considering putting a 10 Gbits/s NIC or multiple 1 Gbits/s NICs with TCP/IP bonding.
 + CPU is another very important factor.
 Being single-threaded, Redis favors fast CPUs with large caches and not many cores.
 At this game, Intel CPUs are currently the winners.
 It is not uncommon to get only half the performance on